 Step #6: Follow Up Via Email

-Building backlinks is not a one-and-done activity.
-In some cases, you’ll have to nurture your professional relationships and keep up correspondence before earning even a single backlink.
+Building links is not a one-and-done activity.
+In some cases, you’ll have to nurture your professional relationships and keep up correspondence before earning even a single pillow link.
 Remember to follow up with link prospects, build trust, and think long-term.

 Relevance, Authority/Power, & Trust

 As we’ve stressed over and over again, having a huge number of links isn’t a guarantee of SEO success.
-Since the Google Penguin update, spamming backlinks stopped being an effective tactic.
+Since the Google Penguin update, spamming pillow links stopped being an effective tactic.
 So what does Google look at now to determine a URL’s value?

 Three things: relevance, authority/power, and trust.